 How Long Does It Take to Become a Paralegal?

 It's possible to get a relevant diploma in a year or less.
 That's how many successful paralegals have gotten started.
 Some degree programs do take longer (two to four years), so it just depends on how quickly you'd like to begin generating an income and accumulating experience.
 In only 10 to 12 months, you could have enough of an education to launch your career.

 And keep in mind that most provinces and territories do not regulate this occupation.
 Only in Ontario are you required to earn a license to practice.
 In that case, you simply need to graduate from a program that has accreditation from the Law Society of Upper Canada, followed by passing a licensing exam.

 Each school featured above can provide you with the education necessary for getting started.
 And they will gladly answer more of your questions and send you additional information.
 So look into their programs today, and submit your request for the extra details that can put you on the path forward!

-* Government of Canada, Working in Canada, website last visited on February 25, 2014.
+* Government of Canada, Job Bank, website last accessed on January 24, 2017.